-We need to dispell this myth: there is no Separate Hendrickson married to an Eve Citth.
+We need to dispel this myth: there is no Separate Hendrickson married to Eve Citth.

 Let me explain how the mistake got made…and then got replicated all over the internet.